AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_web.md

 });
 ```

-Users can also call `getChatThreads` to retrieve a paginated list from the server of all the threads in a specified chat group, as shown in the following code sample:
+Users can also call `getChatThreads` to retrieve a paginated list from the server of all the threads in a specified chat group, as shown in the following code sample:<a name="fetch"></a>

 ```javascript
 // parentId: The chat group ID.